 CONTRACTS AND ARRANGEMENTS WITH RELATED PARTIES

 The "Policy on materiality of and on dealing with related party transactions"(as amended) as approved by the Board may be accessed on the Companys website at thelink https://www.mahindralifespaces.com/wp-content/uploads/2019/04/policy-on-materiality-of-and-dealing-with-related-party-transactions.pdfThe Directors draw attention of the members to Note no. 36 to the standalone financialstatement which sets out related party disclosures.

-DEPOSITS LOANS AND ADVANCES
+DEPOSITS LOANS ADVANCES AND OTHER TRANSACTIONS

-The Company has not accepted any deposits from the public or itsemployees.
-The details of loans and advances which are required to be disclosed in theannual accounts of the Company pursuant to Regulation 34(3) and 53 (f) read with ScheduleV of the SEBI LODR with the Company is annexed herewith and marked as Annexure8 to this Report.
+During the year the Company has not accepted any deposits from the public or itsemployees.
+The details of loans and advances which are required to be disclosed in theannual accounts of the Company pursuant to Regulation 34(3) and 53 (f) read with ScheduleV of the SEBI LODR are provided in the standalone financial statement at Note no. 40.

 CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE EARNINGS AND OUTGO

 Information relating to the Conservation of Energy Technology Absorption and ForeignExchange Earnings and Outgo as per Section 134(3)(m) of the Companies Act 2013 read withthe Rule 8(3) of the Companies (Accounts) Rules 2014 is given in Annexure 5 tothis Report.

 PARTICULARS OF EMPLOYEES AND RELATED DISCLOSURES